samvv/mage/README.md

 ## FAQ

-### Assigning a list of nodes to another node gives an error in Python.
-How do I solve this?
+### How do I assign a list of nodes to another node in Python without type errors?

 This is probably due to [this feature](https://mypy.readthedocs.io/en/stable/common_issues.html#invariance-vs-covariance) in the Python type checker, which prevents subclasses from being assigned to a more general type.